Catering and Service Providers

 Time limitation

 Ordering a service ad-hoc is not possible, there needs to be a time grace period that has to be respected to order a service.
 In the case of a catering service, it should be at least 1–2 days ahead.
 With the time limitations, you can decide how many days are required as a grace period to automatically accept an order.
-You can set the limit in the service provider settings under General settings > Edit limit for service orders
+You can either define that all service orders require manual approval by activating the service provider setting under Order settings > Manual acceptance requiredor define a grace period in hours under Order settings > Grace period for service orders (in hours).
+Possible settings:

 Number of items (maximum per order)